AllenInstitute/DashDataFrame/README.md

 All you need is to get a dataframe and  dash app, and then use dashdataframe.configure_app to setup the dash app and then launch your dash app.

+# Level of Support
+We are planning on occasional updating this tool with no fixed schedule.
+Community involvement is encouraged through both issues and pull requests.